-- For each node that acts as a key server, the installation and use of either of the following key servers is required. - IBM Security Key Lifecycle Manager (ISKLM) V2.6 or later - Vormetric Data Security Manager (DSM) V6.2 - Thales CipherTrust Manager 2.5.x or 2.8 or later - HashiCorp Vault Enterprise 1.12 or later - IBM Key Protect with Key Management Interoperability Protocol (KMIP)
+The installation and use of either IBM Security Key Lifecycle Manager (ISKLM) V2.6 or later, or Vormetric Data Security Manager (DSM) V6.2 or later, is required for each node that acts as a key server.

-Note: Key server hosts are not required to be members of the IBM Storage Scale clusters that use them.

 Key server nodes are not required to be members of the IBM Storage Scale cluster(s) that use them.